Portrait of a Graduate

 NKC Schools and our community of students, families, teachers, staff, leaders, business partners and the Board of Education are committed to developing in all students a set of key competencies that are transferable across time, space, and any situation to prepare for a future of success.
 During the Portrait design process, a team consisting of all stakeholder groups reviewed an inventory of skills, literacies, and mindsets.
 The seven chosen for NKC Schools' Portrait of a Graduate represent the key competencies for student success to graduation and beyond.

-Watch the video series to learn more about what each key competency means to our students in their own words.
+Listen to our students to learn more about what each key competency means in their own words.

 Work effectively in a climate of ambiguity and changing priorities.
 Demonstrate agility in thoughts and actions.
 Seek out and respond productively to feedback, setbacks, and constructive criticisms.
 Understand, negotiate, and balance diverse views and beliefs to reach broadly supported solutions.